chartingshow/documentation/trading/moving_averages_and_filters.md

 | ZEMA         | Zero-Lag Exponential Moving Average                                             |
 | ZSMA         | Zero-Lag Simple Moving Average                                                  |

-(\*) - To provide traders with the most options, we intend to continue adding new moving averages over time.
+(\*) - To provide traders with the most options, we intend to continue adding new moving averages and custom filters over time.